 Ernest Davis, Gary Marcus.
 Abstract Since the earliest days of artificial intelligence, it has been recognized that commonsense reasoning is one of the central challenges in the field.
 However, progress in this area has on the whole been frustratingly slow.
 In this review paper, we discuss why commonsense reasoning is needed to achieve human-level performance in tasks like natural language processing, vision, and robotics, why the problem is so difficult, and why progress has been slow.

 Abstract: Commonsense reasoning is a long-standing challenge for deep learning.
 For example, it is dif?cult to use neural networks to tackle the Winograd Schema dataset.
 In this paper, we present a simple method for commonsense reasoning with neural networks, using unsupervised learning.
 Key to our method is the use of language models, trained on a massive amount of unlableddata, to score multiple choice questions posed by commonsense reasoning tests.
 Analysis shows that our system successfully discovers important features of the context that decide the correct answer, indicating a good grasp of commonsense knowledge.

 Commonsense Reasoning by

-Erik T Mueller
+Erik T Mueller.

+Central to the idea of Artificial Intelligence is getting computers to understand simple facts about people and everyday lifewhat we call Common Sense.
 Amid the technical discussions about inference algorithms and knowledge representation, a larger question arises: What have we actually learned in the past 30 years about how to put Commonsense knowledge in computers?
 Look no further than Erik Mueller's Commonsense Reasoning for a deep and insightful survey of the state of the art in this topic.
 The strength of this book is that it uses a uniform representation formalism, the event calculus, to solve a variety of commonsense reasoning problems.